Red Square. Is quite red.

 Opening: Red Square is closed when Lenin’s Mausoleum is open, which is Tuesday, Wednesday, Thursday and Saturday 10am to 1pm.
 Red Square is also closed for selected public holidays depending on whether it is being used for some kind of display.
 You can usually get a view of square from the corners even if it is closed.

 Price: Red Square is free.
-Lenin’s Mausoleum is free and St Basil’s is 250 rubles (about £4) for adults and 50 rubles (less than £1) for children over 7.
+Lenin’s Mausoleum is free and St Basil’s is 350 roubles for adults and 60 roubles for children over 7.
+150 roubles for a photography pass.

-Getting there: The nearest metro station is Okhotny Ryad (red line, with connecting stations on the green and dark blue lines called Tverskaya and Ploshad Revolutsii respectively), which, if you get the exit right, brings you up just behind the square on the other side of the National History Museum.
+Getting there: The nearest metro station is Okhotny Ryad (red line, with connecting stations on the green and dark blue lines called Tverskaya and Ploshad Revolutsii respectively), which, if you get the exit right, brings you up just behind the square on the other side of the State Historical Museum.
 Head for the (restored) gates with the small chapel set into them.